RobertCraigie/prisma-client-py/docs/index.md

 ## Room for improvement

-Prisma Client Python is a new project, as such there are some features that are missing or incomplete.
+Prisma Client Python is a new project and as such there are some features that are missing or incomplete.

 ### Auto completion for query arguments